Overview

 synchronous version (opt-in)

-When the component mounts, the hook attempts to read a persisted value from the local storage, and initializes the state with it.
-If the entry is missing, it creates one with defaultValue, and initialize the state with it.
+In the synchronous version, the hook reads local storage before the first render.
+If the entry is missing, it creates one with defaultValue, and initialize state with it:

 const config = {